Written by Ryan Smith on December 5, 2014 under Live

 It’s a fact of life.
 If you use your microphone on stage you will inevitably dent the grill at some point.
 This could be perceived as a bad thing, or, you could consider the grill as a means of protecting your beloved microphone inside.
 In the case of Shure’s SM58, the latter should certainly be […]

 Written by Davida Rochman on April 22, 2014 under Listening

 When Apple began packaging earbuds with their iPods in 2001, music lovers abandoned their Walkman® and Discman® portable music players along with whatever headphones they were using at the time, and a new consumer market was born.
 Soon people wanted better sound from their portable players, and that meant something other than ubiquitous white earbuds. […]

+For up-to-date information on the FCC Incentive Auction, please refer to our Resource Center.
 Technically, Mark Brunner may be the Senior Director of Global Brand Management at Shure, but most of us know him these days as Mr. Spectrum.
-For the past several years, he has led our advocacy efforts with the Federal Communications Commission on behalf of wireless microphone users.
-In this capacity, he has accumulated as many […]
+For the past several years, he has led our advocacy efforts with the Federal Communications Commission on […]

 With a wide variety of headphones to choose from, we find that many users are looking for guidance to help them select the right headphone for their application.
 Shure’s product line has expanded to eight different models – some open back, some closed back, and a couple of models for DJs.
 What practical information could […]